-Scarlett Green is the newest edition to the very successful Daisy Green Collection, specialising in beautiful Australian restaurants and food.
-Its new restaurant in Soho is easy to spot from the outside with colourful beach chairs welcoming you into a slice of Australia.
+Scarlett Green restaurant in Soho is the newest edition to the very successful Daisy Green Collection, specialising in beautiful Australian restaurants and food.
+It is easy to spot from the outside with colourful beach chairs welcoming you into a slice of Australia.
 Inside, the vibrant artwork shows Bondi beach at its best and the decor is pretty cool!

 Scarlett Green serves Antipodean inspired food, ranging from bottomless brunch to a sharing concept dinner menu.
 This is all, of course, accompanied by elaborate and unique cocktails.
 They have only recently opened but are already serving up fantastic food and drinks with effortless style and great service.

 We were greeted with enthusiasm and this continued throughout our meal.
 The staff make the experience at Scarlett Green even better!
 Not only do they have passion for the concept of the restaurant but they care about people having a great time,

 To start we tried some of the Single Bites (£2.80 each or 4 for £10).
 We had the Bruschetta, black tapioca crisp and Prawn, cashew, coconut betel leaf.
 The bruschetta was full of flavour with the fresh basil complimenting the tomato and the salty tapioca crisp.
 The prawn was fresh and zesty wrapped in a delicious betel leaf.
 Bite size canapés are a great idea to start a meal!

 From the Small Plates we tried a few dishes: